 Email must be one of the most revolutionary things that the Internet has brought to the world.
 It allows fast communication between people at great distances.
-Sure, the same could be said about the telegraph or the telephone.
-However, email has some obvious advantages over those two.
+Sure, the same could be said about the telephone.
+However, email has some obvious advantages.

 For those of us that are used to all this, email seems ordinary, but I can tell you: There’s nothing ordinary about it when it comes to usefulness!

 Webmail (or web-based email) is any email client implemented as a web application running on a web server.